pielube/MESSpy/README.md

 - Boiler

 ### MESS needs the hourly load profiles as input as a .csv file
-Depending on the type of meeter installed, these data is in some cases made available by electricity/gas supplier, in others it must be requested, and in others it cannot be obtained.
-In the latter case, programmes are needed to simulate the curves, which output .csv files to be entered later as MESS inputs.
-Lot of programs are available, authors recommend:\
+Depending on the type of meter installed, these data is in some cases made available by the electricity/gas supplier, in others it must be requested, while sometimes it cannot be obtained.
+In the latter case, specific programmes are required to generate such profiles in the specific .csv format needed as one of the program inputs.
+There are many programmes available online, the authors recommend the following:\
 bottom-up model: https://github.com/RAMP-project/RAMP \
 top-down model: https://github.com/PasquinoFI/LoBi